-Label Description

-Delete Check to delete an entry.
+Label Description Delete Check to delete an entry.
 It will be deleted during the next save.

-VLAN ID The VLAN ID for the entry

-MAC Address The MAC address for the entry

-Dort Mambara Checkmarks indicate which ports are members of the entry.
-Check or

-Port Members uncheck to modify the entry.

-Click to add a new entry to the static MAC table.
-You can specify the

-Adding New Static Entry VLAN ID, MAC address, and port members for the new entry.
-Click Save

-to save the changes.
+VLAN ID The VLAN ID for the entry MAC Address The MAC address for the entry Dord Mousehouse Checkmarks indicate which ports are members of the entry.
+Port Members Check or uncheck to modify the entry.
+Adding Now Statio Click to add a new entry to the static MAC table.
+You can specify Adding New Static the VLAN ID, MAC address, and port members for the new entry.
+Entry Click Save to save the changes.